WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Different software wallets have different methods of creating Bitcoin transactions.
 So if it is known that a transaction was created by a specific wallet, then it can be checked how this wallet handles change.

-Wasabi tries to build the most common form of transaction structure, thus reducing the likely hood to identify any given transaction to be from Wasabi.
+Wasabi tries to build the most common form of transaction structure, thus reducing the likelihood of identifying any given transaction as being from Wasabi.
 However, Wasabi CoinJoins are very easily fingerprinted, and any coin associated is clearly managed with Wasabi Wallet.

 ### Round numbers